MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-web-application-proxy-for-a-hybrid-environment.md

 ## Troubleshooting
 <a name="troubleshooting"> </a>

 Web Application Proxy logs events and errors to the Application and Remote Access Windows Server event logs.
-Logging plays an important role in troubleshooting issues with connectivity and authentication between SharePoint Server and SharePoint Online.
+Logging plays an important role in troubleshooting issues with connectivity and authentication between SharePoint Server and SharePoint in Microsoft 365.
 Identifying the component that is causing a connection failure can be challenging, and reverse proxy logs are the first place you should look for clues.
 Troubleshooting can involve comparing log events from Web Application Proxy event logs, SharePoint Server ULS logs, Windows Server event logs, and Internet Information Services (IIS) logs on multiple servers.

-For more information on troubleshooting techniques and tools for SharePoint Server hybrid environments, see [Troubleshooting hybrid environments](/SharePoint/hybrid/hybrid).
+For more info about troubleshooting techniques and tools for SharePoint Server hybrid environments, see [Troubleshooting hybrid environments](/SharePoint/hybrid/hybrid).

 ## See also
 <a name="troubleshooting"> </a>